nodiscc/Shaarli/doc/md/Docker.md

 Shaarli provides a `docker-compose.yml` file which can be used to run a persistent/autostarted shaarli service using [Docker Compose](https://docs.docker.com/compose/) or in a [Docker stack](https://docs.docker.com/engine/reference/commandline/stack_deploy/).
 It sets up a Shaarli instance, a [Træfik](https://traefik.io/traefik/) reverse proxy instance with [Let's Encrypt](https://letsencrypt.org/) certificates, a Docker network, and volumes for Shaarli data and Træfik TLS configuration and certificates.

 * Download docker-compose from the [release page](https://docs.docker.com/compose/install/).
-* Run the following command to start Shaarli and its reverse proxy:
+* Run the following commands to start Shaarli and its reverse proxy:

 ```bash
 # create a new directory to store your configuration and data